-40. A student who is aged 18 or over but under 25 years of age on the start date of their course (as set out in the Family Law Act (1978), unless they are classified as self-supporting (see paragraphs 46 to 49) for the definition of a self-supporting student).
+46. A student who is aged 18 or over but under 25 years of age on the start date of their course (as set out in the Family Law Act 1986 and subsequent amendments) unless they are classified as self-supporting (see paragraphs 52 to 54 for the definition of a self-supporting student).